atshayk/me/README.md

-- 👋 Hi, I’m @icybe
+- 👋 Hi, I’m @tamabyte
-- 👀 I’m interested in videogames, websites and apps.
+- 👀 I’m interested in videogames, websites, apps, operating systems and vfx.
-- 🌱 I’m currently learning how to program in C and making a discord bot using pycord.
 - 💞️ I’m looking to collaborate on just about anything.
 - 📫 How to reach me: you can message me on discord tama#4853